ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/6-intro-to-dynamodb.md

 <img src="https://i.imgur.com/oWyQYHk.png">

-It should be mentioned that cost is measured across all tables so the more tables you create the greater chance you have of exceeding the free tier.
+It should be mentioned that cost is measured across all tables for all Regions so the more tables you create the greater chance you have of exceeding the free tier.

 <!-- <img src="https://i.imgur.com/6JAOefX.png"> -->